Rashmita2/Rashmita2/README.md

 **Rashmita2/Rashmita2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working as a Software Engineering Intern.
-I am graduating on December 2021.
+- 🔭 I’m a Software Engineering Student graduating on December 2021.
 - 🌱 I’m currently learning cloud computing
 - 👯 I’m looking to collaborate on solving coding problems
 - 💬 Ask me about anything